Spacetime and Physical Equivalence: Theories, duality, and physical equivalence

+The leading idea of an internal interpretation is that the interpretation has not been fixed a priori, but will be developed starting from the duality.
+(Or, if by some historical accident, an interpretation has already been fixed, one should now be prepared to drop large parts of it.)
+The requirement that, I propose, justifies the use of the internal interpretation such that uniqueness of reference is secured, is as follows:\\ \\ {\it Unextendability}: roughly, `the interpretation cannot be changed by coupling the theory to something else or by extending its domain'.
+Unextendability replaces the somewhat vague phrase `of the whole world' in the previous paragraph, and I will expound it in \S\ref{unext}. \\

-These two conditions play a key role in inferring physical equivalence.
-For unextendability ensures that the internal interpretation can be trusted as a criterion of physical equivalence (cf.~\S\ref{unext}).
-In virtue of large domain, the interpretation will apply to the entire physical world.
-They ensure that there is `no more to be described' in the physical world, and that the models cannot be distinguished, even if their domains of application were to be extended (since no such extension exists).
+Unextendability plays a key role in inferring physical equivalence.
+For it ensures that there is ``no more to be described'' in the physical world, and that the models cannot be distinguished, even if their domains of application were to be extended (since no such extension exists).
+And so, it ensures that the internal interpretation {\it can be trusted} as a criterion of physical equivalence (cf.~\S\ref{unext}), as I now argue.

 Starting, then, from two such dual models, $M_1$ and $M_2$ of $T$, the duality map lays bare the invariant content $\bra{\cal H},\cal Q, D\ket$, as that content which is common to $M_1$ and $M_2$, through the duality map (cf.~\S\ref{interpretedth}).
 This is the starting point of the {\it internal interpretation}, for both the theory and the models.
 I now propose that an internal interpretation of a theory, satisfying the two stated conditions, is the same for the two models (in the sense of \S\ref{concdual}), and in particular its reference is the same: